newamericafoundation/pandemic-response-repository/pages/about.md

 To facilitate in the response to the COVID-19 pandemic, we are managing this centralized resource hub where all of these projects will be catalogued for governments in need to discover.
 This is a joint project between the Digital Impact and Governance Initiative (DIGI) and Public Interest Technology (PIT) teams at New America.

 ## Contributing to Open COVID
 For more information on contributing to Open COVID, see [CONTRIBUTING.md](https://github.com/newamericafoundation/open-covid/blob/master/CONTRIBUTING.md).
 If you would like to suggest a new project be added to the collection, [please use this Google form]().
+If you have general questions about the project, send us an email at [DIGI@newamerica.org](mailto:DIGI@newamerica.org).

 ## License